 - It’s not a scam

 This one is pretty obvious.
 Young Living has been in business for 25 years.
 They are the industry leader in essential oils.
 They are transparent about the business opportunity and have real, quality products for sale.
 There is no “scheme.”
-I’ve been looking, and I haven’t found it yet!
-The company is pretty transparent and there are a wealth of resources available for product users and business builders alike.
+The company is pretty transparent and there is a wealth of resources available for product users and business builders alike.

 Please don’t hesitate to contact me with any questions!